julianpoy/RecipeClipper/README.md

 You can run a server instance here: https://github.com/julianpoy/ingredient-instruction-classifier

-Then, specify the endpoint of your hosted instance by setting `window.RC_ML_CLASSIFY_ENDPOINT = http://example.com`.
+Then, specify the endpoint of your hosted instance by setting `window.RC_ML_CLASSIFY_ENDPOINT = http://example.com` or by passing an object into `clipRecipe` with `mlClassifyEndpoint: 'http://example.com'`.

 #### TensorFlow Option #3
 Disabling the TensorFlow part of this project.